DavidMonk00/DTC-front-software/README.md

 ## Status
 - Code is standalone from CMSSW, there is no interface between the two at this time.
 Stubs are read in through a text file of containing a set of 64x64b words.
-- Output is again proprietarty to the code at this time, stub parameters can be outputted in human readable format using the `print()` method
+- Output is the same as the firmware equivalent, 64b words.